1984 Pacific typhoon season: Tropical Storm Susan

 On October 10, a circulation had formed in the central South China Sea.
 Slow to consolidate, the low accelerated west along the axis of the monsoon trough as it became a tropical depression late on October 11.
 Developing as it veered west-northwest, Susan became a minimal tropical storm as it made landfall just north of Nha Trang, Vietnam.
 The system turned northwest up the Mekong River valley, maintaining its identity as a convective area for the next three days.
 Extreme flooding struck eastern and central Vietnam on October 12 and caused 33 casualties and moderate crop damage.

-Tropical Depression 23W
+Typhoon Thad

 Developing within the monsoon trough, convection increased near Truk on October 16.
-A central convective feature formed, and the system became a tropical depression that afternoon.
-Moving northwest, the depression weakened as it became sheared from the north and a larger circulation formed to its southeast, which evolved into Thad.
+A central convective feature formed, and the system became Tropical Depression 23W that afternoon.
+Moving northwest, the depression weakened as it became sheared from the north.
+According to the JTWC, a new disturbance formed to the southeast of Guam, which would later intensify into Thad, however other agencies did not track 23W as a separate storm from Thad.
+Thad became a tropical storm as it approached Guam on October 19.

-Typhoon Thad

-Developing southeast of Guam as Tropical Depression 23W was dissipating, this convective cluster moved north-northwest.
-Forming a circulation center near Truk, Thad became a tropical storm as it approached Guam on October 19.
 Moving east of the island, Thad became an intense typhoon very early on October 22.
 Recurving into the Westerlies thereafter, the cyclone slowly weakened as it accelerated northeast and became an extratropical cyclone by October 24.